ReliSA/STePSEnHECs-PaCt/References.md

 _(Ordered alphabetically by the key.)_

-[ABD'18] Abdulrahman, T..
+[ABD'18] Abdulrahman, Tryanti.
 "TED talks as listening teaching strategy in EAP classroom".
 In The Asian ESP Journal.
 2018.
-Vol. 14, issue 6.
+Vol. 14, issue 6, pages 60-80.

 [BEE'08] Beecham, Sarah and Baddoo, Nathan and Hall, Tracy and Robinson, Hugh and Sharp, Helen.
 "Motivation in Software Engineering: A Systematic Literature Review".
 In Information and Software Technology.
 Elsevier, 2008.
 Vol. 50, issue 9-10, pages 860-878.